weismanm12/finances-database/README.md

 ## Database Views Creation

 After creating the spend_save database, I wanted to write some queries to extract insights from my spending/saving trends.
 I wanted to view information such monthly spending, categorical, and fluctuations in account balances.
 Since this is information I regularly wanted to view, I opted to create database views to have easy access to this information.

-Descriptions and samples of these views can be seen below:
-  - [Link1]
-  - [Link2]
-  - [Link3]
-  - [Link4]
-  - [Link5]
+To see the SQL code of how these views were created and sample outputs, see [database_views](database_views)

 ## Power BI Dashboard